Interfacing, Relational Mapping and Storytelling

-Experimental Cartocraphy April-June 2023
+Experimental Cartography | April-June 2023

-Exhibition Der Park – 1-2 July@Mero-Halle Spreepark, Berlin
+Exhibition: Der Park | 1-2 July@Mero-Halle Spreepark, Berlin

 The coming weekend we invite you to explore the Spreepark as a changing habitat through a series of field studies.
 In particular, the disappearance of species and the arrival of new creatures (neobiota) will be made visible through the means of experimental cartography.